Ragav1102/Ragav1102/README.md

 - **Database:** MongoDB, MySQL

 Currently, I am focused on:
-- 🚀 Building robust backend services with Node.js and Express
 - 🎨 Crafting delightful frontend experiences with React and Next.js
 - 🔐 Working with authentication systems and building scalable APIs
 - 🌱 Learning Kubernetes and Docker for containerization and orchestration